In victory for Trump, Republicans block probe of U.S. Capitol riot | Politics

 In victory for Trump, Republicans block probe of U.S. Capitol riot

 The measure failed by a vote of 54 to 35, short of the 60 votes needed to advance the legislation in the 100-member Senate.
 The 35 no votes were all Republicans.
-"We all know what's going on here.
-Senate Republicans chose to defend the Big Lie because they feared that anything that might upset Donald Trump could hurt them politically," Senate Democratic Leader Chuck Schumer said after the vote.
+Senate Democratic Leader Chuck Schumer said after the vote: "We all know what's going on here.
+Senate Republicans chose to defend the Big Lie because they feared that anything that might upset Donald Trump could hurt them politically."

+The proposed commission would have had the power to force witnesses, possibly including Trump, to testify under oath about what happened that day.
+Trump had urged lawmakers to vote against it.
+It was the first time this year that Republicans were able to use the 60-vote hurdle, known as a filibuster, to defeat legislation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)